 Sellers prefer cash offers—and they're good for buyers, too

 Depending on the temperature of a marketplace, paying cash for a home has benefits from a seller's point of view, and this strengthens the negotiating position of buyers who can afford to pay with cash.

 While it's true that all transactions lead to cash in the end, the realities of financing place obstacles between buyers and that the end.
 Sellers naturally want to deal with buyers who face the fewest obstacles.

 Why Sellers Like All-Cash Offers

-- Faster Closing: A buyer does not need 30 or 45 days to close if the buyer is not obtaining a loan.
-Once the home inspection and other contingencies have been satisfied or released, closing can take place in as little as seven days, provided that the buyer is willing to sign a lead paint waiver.
-A faster closing puts money into the seller's pocket sooner.
+Cash sales also take less time.
+Buyers do not need 30 or 45 days to close if they are not obtaining a loan.
+Once a home inspection and other contingencies have been satisfied or released, closing can take place in as little as seven days, provided that the buyer is willing to sign a lead paint waiver.
+A faster closing puts money into a seller's pocket sooner.
 There are also fewer things that can go wrong in a short escrow period.

-When REO lenders have a lot of foreclosures in their portfolios, sometimes the lender will discount the list price of the home in the hopes that the property will attract multiple offers.
-Buyers who pay cash for REO homes tend to win multiple offer situations.
+Lenders with multiple foreclosures in their portfolios sometimes discount the list prices in the hopes that properties will attract multiple offers.
+Again, buyers who pay cash for these real-estate-owned (REO) homes tend to win multiple offer situations.

 There are benefits for buyers other than just negotiating strength.
 Paying for a home with cash means they have no mortgage payment to make each month, and the equity in the home provides a sense of security if financial emergencies arise.
 While market fluctuations can change the value of a home, owners without a mortgage still have 100% equity in whatever that market value is.
 As well, there are no restrictions on title transfer due to an underlying loan since there is not one.